benmiller314/dsam2024fall/schedule.md

 In preparation for week 9, [**pre-record** a 5-minute presentation](projects#presentations-and-peer-review) on your independent project, which we can view in class and discuss.
 For this iteration, you should be able to *look back through your journal* to answer the following:

-* What objects are you working with?
+* What sources / objects are you working with?
 (Remind us or update us)
-* What have you done with or to those objects?
+* What have you done with or to those sources?
 * What have you learned in the process?
 * What are your next steps?